March 6, 2023

 Greetings Senator Scott

 Senator Scott, I pray this letter is received with a gracious heart.
 My name is Henry Lee Faulkner: retired Navy and a senior citizen.
 I'm an inquisitive soul and an avid reader.
 I've read a couple of your books.
-"Opportunity Knocks," and "A Redemption Story."
-I am also a canvasser for ideas and a facilitator of concepts.
+"Opportunity Knocks," and " “America, a Redemption Story" I am also a canvasser for ideas and a facilitator of concepts.
 I've even written a book myself.
-With that said, this letter is with a gift, a copy of my book, and to inquire about your viewpoint on "Cordial Communications."
+With that said, this letter comes with a gift, a copy of my book, “GUIDANCE AGAINST THE ODDS” and to inquire about your viewpoint on "Cordial Communications."

 First, about your books.
 Have any of your republican colleagues read any of them?
 And, if so, how many would commit to an open dialogue on the merit of the content?
 I permeate this question because of the "State of our Nation" as I search for optimism in a deteriorating democracy.
 My intentions are productive discussions without degradation or victorious fanaticism to be the money maker.
 Combative dialogue is not a means to a constructive end.